dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/contextual-menu/index.md

 collection: patterns
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Contextual menu | Components
+  title: Contextual menu | Code Guidelines
 ---

 A contextual menu can be applied to any button, link or navigation item that requires a secondary menu.
 To interact with the menu it will require some javascript to hide/show each pattern.
 This is achieved by finding the toggle element `p-contextual-menu__toggle` and what it controls `aria-controls`.